S&P 500 10-K Analysis

 Overview

-CAQ looked at the most recent SEC Form 10-K for S&P 500 companies as of June 2022.1
+CAQ looked at the most recent SEC Form 10-K for S&P 500 companies as of June 2023.1

 • Climate-related information (e.g., mention of climate change)

-• Greenhouse gas emissions (Scope 1, 2, and 3)
+• Greenhouse gas emissions (scope 1, 2, and 3)

-• Net-zero and carbon neutral commitment
+• Net-zero and carbon neutral commitments

 This analysis was solely focused on information disclosed in an S&P 500 company’s SEC Form 10-K, and does not contemplate climate-related information communicated by companies in information outside of their SEC Form 10-K.

-CAQ observed that the majority of S&P 500 companies mention climate-related information in their 10-K.
+The CAQ observed that the majority of S&P 500 companies mention climate-related information in their 10-K.

-• The number of S&P 500 companies mentioning climate-related information in their 10-K increased roughly 18% from a similar analysis of 2020 10-Ks.
+• The number of S&P 500 companies mentioning climate-related information in their 10-K increased roughly 5% from a similar analysis of 2021 10-Ks.

 Section of 10-K where climate-related information is mentioned

-The majority of S&P 500 companies that mention climate-related information in their 10-K do so in Item 1A.
+From 2021 to 2022, we observed an increase in companies disclosing climate-related information in Item 1A.
+Risk Factors, Item 1.
+Business, Item 7, MD&A and Item 8.
+Financial Statements.
+The majority of S&P 500 companies that mention climate-related information in their 10-K continued to do so in Item 1A.
 Risk Factors and/or Item 1.
 Business.

 Climate-related mentions in the financial statements